 Route de Presles is a stunning mountain road located in the Isère department in southeastern France.
-The road is 7 km carved into the mountains.
+The road is 7 km long carved into the mountains.
 Words can’t describe the road and pictures don’t do it justice.
 It’s one of the most spectacular balcony roads in the country.

 You should be prepared to back up if you meet an oncoming vehicle.
 Roads prone to landslides are regularly shutdowns for maintenance.
 Do not forget to check this before you go.
 Keep an eye on the condition of the road, including the possible presence of stones fell from the walls, which could make you deviate from your path.
 Between Scots pines, boxwood and young oaks, the route de Presles climbs nestling up to the edge of the Cirque de Choranche.
 It extends in Mediterranean scents thanks to a micro-climate created by the cliffs.

 If the visibility is reduced, for example, in a tight, do not hesitate to sound the horn to signal your presence (and slow, of course).
 On this kind of very scenic route, pay special attention to cyclists, walkers and other pedestrians out of their vehicles for a "souvenir photo" (or a flat tire!).
 The route meanders along hairpin bends as the slope climbs over the Gorges de la Bourne in a pastoral landscape at first.
 It then narrows unexpectedly to go through the magnificent hamlet of Nugues before arriving at the famous belvedere of the Col de Toutes Aures, where a pause will let you appreciate the panoramic view towards the south Vercors and the Isère plain.
 It has amazing views of the Hauts Plateaux du Vercors.
 The road continues to the spectacular Gorges du Nan.